 5. Proper pillows

 Camping pillows are OK.
 Travel pillows are meh.
 Proper pillows are the best.
 But, they’re not waterproof.
-So, if your bringing proper pillows, wrap them in bags for the schlep from the car park or coach to the campsite.
+So, if your bringing proper pillows, wrap them in bags for the long walk from the car park or coach to the campsite.

 Avoid feather pillows, go for hollow-fibre or similar.
 Most festivals will have a stall selling bedding of sorts.